Hyun3246/hyun3246.github.io/_posts/2025-02-11-[SQL First Step] 18. Data Updating - UPDATE.md

 2 rows in set (0.00 sec)
 ```

-If you don't write `WHERE` phrase, all rows will be upddated.
+If you don't write `WHERE` phrase, all rows will be updated.

 <br/>

 ## Advanced Skills of `UPDATE`
 You can use the existing value as a parameter of `SET`.
-The following example uses `no` colume to update `no` column.
+The following example uses `no` column to update `no` column.

 ```sql
 mysql> UPDATE sample41 SET no=no+1;